-Requirement two stipulates that businesses should change all default system passwords.
+Requirement two of the Standard stipulates that businesses should change all default system passwords.
 Not doing so, the document states, is the equivalent of “leaving your store unlocked when you go home for the night.”

-In requirement eight, “identify and authenticate access,” both strong passwords and multi-factor authentication are encouraged as essential measures to protect cardholder data.
+Requirement eight is to “identify and authenticate access.”
+Strong passwords and multi-factor authentication are encouraged as essential measures to protect cardholder data.

 The International Organization for Standardization/International Electrotechnical Commission 27001 (ISO/IEC 27001) is a voluntary certification on information security, cybersecurity, and privacy protection.

 Annex A is among the best-known annexes of the ISO standard.
 It includes recommendations that strengthen data security.
 More specifically, section A.9 pertains to access control, where you'll find guidelines for password management.

 To protect the confidentiality of sensitive data, the ISO guidelines recommend “strong passwords” and a “password management system” in addition to multi-factor authentication.

 Password policy recommendations

 All well-known cybersecurity standards recommend using strong passwords and good password management or hygiene.
 But what exactly does that mean?

 Strong passwords make a hacker's job difficult.
 They are complex, long, and difficult to guess.
 The following guidelines can help to create passwords that meet these criteria.